-California Attorneys and Paralegals can earn one hour of Self-Study California MCLE credit online by reading this article and completing this continuing legal education quiz.
+California Attorneys and Paralegals can earn one hour of Self-Study California MCLE credit online by reading this article and completing this associated continuing legal education quiz.

 The term "public record" has always been VERY misleading.
 Even though a record is "public" and available for public scrutiny in the strictest sense, in reality it may not be readily available.
 The availability of numerous public records via the Internet has addressed some of the accessibility issues, but just as it's always been in the "offline" world, access to free public records via the web is a hit or miss proposition.